Karate Classes In Newbury Park

-Looking for a karate instructor or karate classes in Newbury Park ?
+Searching for a karate coach or karate lessons in Newbury Park ?

-Karate may be described as a weapon free technique of self defence.
-It consists of dynamic offensive and defensive strategies using all parts of the body to their maximum advantage.
-It is an empty handed martial art which has been intended to defend against armed adversaries.
+Karate may be considered a weapon free technique of self defence.
+It involves dynamic offensive and defensive strategies making use of every part of the body to their maximum advantage.
+It is deemed an empty handed martial art that’s intended to defend against armed adversaries.

 Why It’s great To train Karate